PrefectHQ/prefect/docs/getting-started/prefect-quickstart.md

 ```
 </div>

-Now that your worker is started, you are ready to kick off deployed flow runs from either the UI or by running:
+Now that your worker is running, you are ready to kick off deployed flow runs from the UI or by running:

 <div class="terminal">
 ```bash